 The unusual first name betrays Ms. Pollard’s “modern-day” provenance; she has also taken the plunge to become a regular Journey contributor.
 Not only is she a professional columnist, herself, she lives across the Pond in Merry Old England.
 Thus, the Journey now offers a fan’s perspective from both sides of the Atlantic.

 Ms. Silverwolf has graced our letter column for almost three years.
 Aside from her incredible erudition, the most noteworthy thing about Victoria is the extreme alignment of her tastes with that of the Traveler.
 It’s no surprise that she has been put on the magazine beat, reviewing Fantastic on a monthly basis.

-Mr. Boston has demonstrated considerable talent despite his youth, writing for a number of fan outlets.
+Mr. Boston has demonstrated considerable talent, writing for a number of fan outlets.
 He currently reviews the sf digest, Amazing, every month.

 The Journey has been fortunate enough to retain the writing talents of Ms. Conaway, a professional costumer in the film industry, to provide insight on the Space Age world of fashion.

 The newest member of the Journey constellation, Vicki started out (as many writers do) in the LetterCol.
 Her works possess a gravity and charm that belie the contributor’s youth.
 Look for more from her on a variety of esoteric topics.